 - Cleaning & Maintenance – Grounds, amenities, cabins, pool maintenance, inspections and reporting hazards

-- Safety – Conduct regular inspections
+- Workplace Health and Safety – Conduct regular inspections

 - Staff Management – Recruitment, induction, training, payroll and performance management